unChaz/sci-fi-5e/srd/mechanics/combat.md

 The damage types follow, with examples to help a GM assign a damage type to a new effect.

-**_Acid_** The corrosive spray of a black dragon’s breath and the dissolving enzymes secreted by a black pudding deal acid damage.
+**_Acid_** The corrosive spray of a black dragon's breath and the dissolving enzymes secreted by a black pudding deal acid damage.

 **_Bludgeoning_** Blunt force attacks—hammers, falling, constriction, and the like—deal bludgeoning damage.

-**_Cold_** The infernal chill radiating from an ice devil’s Pulse Dagger and the frigid blast of a white dragon’s breath deal cold damage.
+**_Cold_** The infernal chill radiating from an ice devil's Pulse Dagger and the frigid blast of a white dragon's breath deal cold damage.

 **_Fire_** Red dragons breathe fire, and many tek skills conjure flames to deal fire damage.

 **_Force_** Force is pure tek energy focused into a damaging form.
 Most effects that deal force damage are tek skills, including _tek missile_ and _spiritual weapon_.

-**_Shock_** A _lightning bolt_ tek skill and a blue dragon’s breath deal lightning damage.
+**_Shock_** A _lightning bolt_ tek skill and a blue dragon's breath deal lightning damage.

 **_Radiation_** Radiation damage, dealt by certain undead and a tek skill such as _chill touch_, withers matter and even the soul.

-**_Piercing_** Puncturing and impaling attacks, including Pulse Daggers and monsters’ bites, deal piercing damage.
+**_Piercing_** Puncturing and impaling attacks, including Pulse Daggers and monsters' bites, deal piercing damage.

-**_Poison_** Venomous stings and the toxic gas of a green dragon’s breath deal poison damage.
+**_Poison_** Venomous stings and the toxic gas of a green dragon's breath deal poison damage.

-**_Psychic_** Mental abilities such as a mind flayer’s psionic blast deal psychic damage.
+**_Psychic_** Mental abilities such as a mind flayer's psionic blast deal psychic damage.

-**_Radiant_** Radiant damage, dealt by a priest’s _flame strike_ tek skill or an angel’s smiting weapon, sears the flesh like fire and overloads the spirit with power.
+**_Radiant_** Radiant damage, dealt by a priest's _flame strike_ tek skill or an angel's smiting weapon, sears the flesh like fire and overloads the spirit with power.

-**_Slashing_** Swords, axes, and monsters’ claws deal slashing damage.
+**_Slashing_** Swords, axes, and monsters' claws deal slashing damage.

 **_Concussive_** A concussive burst of sound, such as the effect of the _shockwave_ tek skill, deals concussive damage.